 Chesapeake’s implied volatility

-On March 19–29, Chesapeake Energy should close between $2.89 and $3.41 68.0% of the time.
-The forecast is based on Chesapeake Energy’s implied volatility of 51.9% and assumes a normal distribution of prices.
+Between February 12 and 28, Chesapeake Energy should close between $2.08 and $2.72 68.0% of the time.
+This forecast is based on CHK’s implied volatility of 72.5% and assumes a normal distribution of prices.
 On February 11, CHK closed at $2.4.
 The company’s upcoming earnings results could pull it into the lower limit of our price forecast range.

-Chesapeake Energy’s 200-day moving average of $2.57 will be an important level to watch on February 27, when it releases its fourth-quarter earnings results.
+CHK’s 50-day moving average of $2.57 will be an important level to watch on February 27, when it releases its fourth-quarter earnings results.
 The next important resistance level for CHK stock will be its 20-day moving average of $2.76.
 This price level is close to the upper limit of our forecast.
-On March 18, Chesapeake Energy closed 10.1%, 15.1%, and 8.2% above its 20-day, 50-day, and 100-day moving averages, respectively.
+On February 11, CHK closed 27.9% and 37.8% below its 100-day and 200-day moving averages, respectively.

-On the same day, Chesapeake Energy’s 50-day moving average was 27.3% below its 200-day moving average.
-In technical terms, the crossover is called a “death cross.”
+On the same day, the company’s 50-day moving average was 33.4% below its 200-day moving average.
+In technical terms, this crossover is called a “death cross.”
 Usually, a death cross is followed by more weakness.
-On March 18, natural gas’s 50-day moving average was 8.5% lower than its 200-day moving average.
-On the same day, US crude oil’s 50-day moving average was 12.7% lower than its 200-day moving average.
-In the last quarter, Chesapeake Energy operated with a production mix of ~74% in natural gas.
-By the end of 2019, Chesapeake Energy’s production mix in oil will be 26% based on the company’s guidance.
+On February 11, natural gas’s 50-day moving average was 9.8% higher than its 200-day moving average.
+However, on the same day, US crude oil’s 50-day moving average was 20.3% lower than its 200-day moving average.